KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/deeper-analysis-movie-sales-data/deeper-analysis-movie-sales-data.md

 Estimated Lab Time: 20 minutes

-## STEP 1 - Analysis by Weekdays vs. Long Weekends
+## STEP 1 - Revenue Analysis by Weekdays vs. Long Weekends

  **NOTE:** Different regions organize their day numbers in different ways.
 In Germany, for example, the week starts on Monday, so that day is assigned as day number one.
 In the US the day numbers start at one on Sunday.
 Therefore, it’s important to understand these regional differences.
 Oracle Database provides session settings that allow you to control these types of regional differences by using the **ALTER SESSION SET** command.